 Our first live poverty alleviation project is The Vihar Project (formerly called Bihar Project), a macro-scale, macro-economic, integrated, sustainable development undertaking that has developed (through intense grassroot level community based intervention) a "sustainable business model for addressing poverty alleviation".

-One hundred rural villages comprising 100 square kilometers/50,000 hectares of gangiatic plains farmland in Ballia, (Eastern) Uttar Pradesh, India - one of the most poverty stricken regions of the world despite being some of the most fertlile lands globally - are earmarked for deployment of the Vihar Project model.
+Rural villages within 500 square kilometers/50,000 hectares of gangiatic plains farmland in Ballia, (Eastern) Uttar Pradesh - one of the most poverty stricken regions of the world despite being some of the most fertlile lands globally - are earmarked for deployment of the Vihar Project model.
 Collection of field data and economic research evaluates a sustainable economic turnover of one billion USD annually (achievable through sustainable intervention with an optimization increase of 66 percent target from present base measures).

 The lessons being learned through the Vihar Project are intended for replication throughout India and elsewhere to other poverty stricken locations globally (in Africa, Latin America, and impoverished Republic of Haiti).
 Already, intervention has been made in Republic of Trinidad and Tobago to aid farmers there.

 In recognition of the threat posed by Climate Change to the farming regions of India and globally, VF is also concurrently advancing a parallel macro-scale strategy of creative financing to support climate mitigation.
 This is a proposal with broad global applicability aimed at re-diverting energy inefficiency investments in the global building sector (40 percent of carbon emissions) into positive climate finance investments, implementation of new energy efficient and renewable energy technologies, and greater sequestions of carbon through optimized agriculture and land use management.

 Both the Poverty and Climate Action proposals are represented by a creative financing methodology termed Total Life Cycle Valuing (TLCv).
 In fighting poverty, TLCv aims to free farmers and agrarian communities from dependence on development donors, and at the same time with respect to fighting global warming, turn energy-economic-carbon inefficiency into a global mechanism for financing action on carbon reduction.
 Furthermore, the VF is exploring the establishment of Diaspora Development Banks to better manage the process of remittances and its hidden potential as a finance mechanism.

 Addressing Creative Development Fundraising